azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 }
 ```

+And don't forget that different service principals can have different scopes and roles within a subscription so that may also come in useful depending on the requirement.

 Using service principals is an easy and powerful way of managing multi-tenanted environments when the admins are working in a centralised Terraform environment.

 ## Terraform VM on the Azure Marketplace